 What schools can do:

-• Replace certainty with curiosity and bring future-facing questions into careers education: not “What job do you want?” but “What problems do you want to help solve?”
+- Replace certainty with curiosity: ask “What problems do you want to help solve?”

-• Nurture agency: help students become the owner-narrators, not just the products, of their learning journeys
+- Nurture agency: help students become owner-narrators of their learning journeys.

 Leading for the Future